meanbee/magecert/basics.md

 <h3 id="naming-conventions">Class Naming Conventions and Autoloader</h3>

-Magento include path is set to look for files in all of the code pools (`core`, `community` and `local` inside `app/code`) and libraries (`lib/` directory).
+Magento's include path is set to look for files (`app/code`) and libraries (`lib/`) in each of the code pools (`core`, `community` and `local`).
 Classes are resoled using the [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) autoloading standard.
 That is, the autoloader simply replaces the underscores in the class name with directory separators and adds the .php extension:

 ```php
 <?php